PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/Lecture/english.md

 I used `// ... snip ...` to show that I am focusing on the `main` function, I did NOT delete `yes()`!
 I am simply focusing on the relevant parts of the code, without having to show you everything (plus you already know what the `yes` function looks like/does, so theres no need to repeat myself!)

-This is often called "abstraction", which is where we write some code once and then don't worry about how it works, but just use it later.
+This is often called "abstraction", which is where we write some code to do something for us once, and then don't have to worry about how it works, but just use it later.

 You'll notice that I forgot to add a function hint above main!
 Go ahead and add a function hint for `ask` above main.